WinterSnowfall/wookiee_broadcaster/README.md

                                     ------------                           ------------
 ```

-Now Chewie knows his networking and since he's running Wookiee Linux, he's already forwarded all the port required by the game between Shoran and his dad.
+Now Chewie knows his networking and since he's running Wookiee Linux, he's already forwarded all the ports required by the game between Shoran and his dad.
 His own routing is not a problem since his dad is visible and accessible, being on the same local network.

 But Chewie still has a problem: layer 3 VPNs don't usually forward broadcast requests between network zones, even if he enables forwarding in his routing rules.
 More explicitly, UDP packets sent by Attichitcuk's PC on 255.255.255.255 across the 10.x.x.x zone won't cross over to 5.0.0.2.
 Damn, that's something Chewie can't solve by tinkering with his firewall rules.